marijnh/Eloquent-JavaScript/21_skillsharing.md

 which defines a few styles to, among other things, make sure there is some space between talks.

-Finally, it adds a heading at the top of the page and loads the script that contains the ((client))-side application.
+At the bottom, it adds a heading at the top of the page and loads the script that contains the ((client))-side application.

 ### Actions